 Exercise a high degree of caution in Zimbabwe due to the risk of crime and the possibility of civil unrest and political violence.
 Pay close attention to your personal security at all times.
 Monitor the media and other sources about possible new security risks.

 - Political demonstrations can occur across Zimbabwe and become violent.
-Be alert at all times, avoid demonstrations and consider your movements as the security situation could deteriorate quickly.
-See Safety and security.
+There’s an increased security presence in some urban areas.
+Avoid demonstrations and monitor media for planned or possible unrest.
+Be alert at all times and consider your movements as the security situation could deteriorate quickly.
+See

 Entry and exit

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination’s entry or exit requirements.

 In most circumstances, including when your visit is for tourism, you can get a get a Zimbabwean visa-on-arrival or a 'KAZA UniVisa' on arrival.
 Both visa types are valid for 30 days.

 If you get a visa-on-arrival, you can apply for an extension through Zimbabwe's

 Department of Immigration website or an Immigration Office.
 Allow sufficient time for an extension review.
 You can also apply for a double-entry tourist visa, which is valid for 30 days from each date of entry.